vickkykruz/simple_shell/README.md

 <p> The shell manages the environment in which commands are executed.
 It maintains a set of environment variables that can be accessed by the user or the running programs.
 Environment variables store information such as paths to executable files or user preferences.</p>

 #### 7. Command Completion and History:
 <p> Command completion helps users by suggesting or automatically completing commands or filenames as they type.
-Command history allows users to access previously executed commands and re-execute them easily.</p>
+Command history allows users to access previously executed commands and re-execute them with ease.</p>

 ### Algorithm Of This Project
 1. Prompt the user to enter the command.